FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 __With who/which Vendors do you share our data__

 From a general security perspective we do not share this information freely.
-We are open to sharing that informatiton more broadly under certain circumstances, specifically those where it is clear the client understands the low risk nature of our solution and has concerns that cannot be easily remedied via self-hosting.
+We are open to sharing that information more broadly under certain circumstances, specifically those where it is clear the client understands the low risk nature of our solution and has concerns that cannot be easily remedied via self-hosting.

-We do have a cloud-based infrastructure where your data is stored (temporarily or permenantly) but while they host the data there are standard agreements in place that those vendors do not access your data.
+We do have a cloud-based infrastructure where your data is stored (temporarily or permanently) but while they host the data there are standard agreements in place that those vendors do not access your data.
 Additionally, access to those 3rd party providers is secured.
 We process payments via well known and well established 3rd party providers.

 __Since you have a cloud-based infrastructure, how do you monitor that__

 We have standard monitors for our infrastructure that monitor disk, processor, and network usage.
 We monitor all our key services to validate their status.
-We have alerting setup when something fails or experiences a degredation in performance.
+We have alerting setup when something fails or experiences a degradation in performance.
 Beyond that, large portions of our infrastructure are effectively immutable which provides an additional level of security in general.